 I’m sure you’ve all seen wall clocks with “quartz” stamped on them.
-When I was young and clearly uninterested of the matter, I thought this strange German-like word meant nothing more than a simple trademark.
+When I was young and clearly uninterested in the matter, I thought this strange German-like word meant nothing more than a simple trademark.
 It was on every other clock, so it must have been!
-But big was my surprise when I realized it stood for a mechanism of movement, not a clock brand.
+But big was my surprise when I realized it stood for a movement mechanism, not a clock brand.
 Besides typical wall clocks, loads of wristwatches had it as well, which instantly raised questions, like what is quartz movement in a watch, how it works, and why it’s everywhere.

-In the following post, you’ll receive answers to these and many more questions that typically arise when searching for a quartz wristwatch.
+In the following post, you’ll receive answers to these and many more questions that typically arise when searching for this type of wristwatch.

 The Core of Quartz Movement